2025-ilaria/project-/llm-prompts.md

-## 3️⃣ Missing information: cultural events hosted by Teatro Massimo
+## 3️⃣ Missing information: Cultural events hosted by Teatro Massimo

 The prompt we wrote uses the **few-shot prompting technique** by providing Chat GPT and Gemini with examples of other cultural institutions and the types of events they host.
 By showing these examples, the AI can better understand the expected answer format and the scope of information desired.
 The prompt clearly asks for a detailed and comprehensive list of events at the Teatro Massimo, including operas, concerts, ballet, and festivals, allowing the model to generate a structured and relevant response.